Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 The [Freedom of panorama in Italy](https://en.wikipedia.org/wiki/Freedom_of_panorama#Italy) doesn't exist also if we are famous for tourism.
 At the end from a 1941 law we are locked to a definition that says that photographic reproduction of public space are allowed if not creates competition against the economic values of the object.
 This creates issues on Wikipedia side as it is not possible to make certain photos to the [Pisa Tower](https://en.wikipedia.org/wiki/Pisa_Tower) or [Castel Del Monte](https://en.wikipedia.org/wiki/Castel_del_Monte,_Apulia) and publish it under a Creative Commons license, if there isn't any act that allow for any of them.
 The recent European law about copyright didn't help on pushing changes to this law and every year for the Wiki Loves Monuments (global photographic competition) for every local public government they send a request with a list of monuments.

 From the software side instead, since the born of the [Italian Digital transformation team](https://teamdigitale.governo.it/en/), various things are changed.
 Not just the [Official Forum](https://forum.italia.it/) but also the procedure on what they are doing with [GitHub](https://github.com/italia/) (278 repositories as now).
+Including a webpage [Come Partecipo](https://come-partecipo.italia.it/) to find projects to contribute to, that is based on [What I can do for Mozilla](https://whatcanidoformozilla.org/).
 There are public projects like templates for WordPress, Guidelines (with web version on ReadTheDocs), mobile apps, SDK, design kits and others.

 This was something that 5 years ago was something that maybe for a Hard Sci-Fi author was impossible to think of.